-Native American lore has always been incorporated into American Boy Scout and Cub Scout programs.
+Native American lore has always been incorporated into American Scouts BSA and Cub Scout programs.
 Scouts who are doing a Native American themed meeting or activity can create a simple tipi model to get the idea of how these versatile dwellings are constructed.
 We made these at a Cub Scout training session and they were very easy.

 Tabletop Tipi Model

 - 4 straight sticks, each about 12 inches in length

 - 1 brown paper bag